sharikhh/Hand-Gesture-Recoginition-/README.md

 https://user-images.githubusercontent.com/73626462/162007233-e6e569a7-9148-497d-b6c5-9e826b8ef7ca.mp4

-And this the live working of the Drone
+And this the live working of the Drone.
+However just like Mark 42 the drone is a bit difficult to control 😂😂😂😂 .As there is a lag between the laptop and the drone.